 Visiting for the first time

 We have three worship services: Saturday 5:30 PM & Sunday at 8:30 AM and 10:45 AM.
 They are not all the same.
 If you prefer a quieter and more contemplative service, the Saturday service and the 10:45 AM Sunday services are for you.
-The 8:30 AM service is our largest service and includes most of our children and families.
+The first morning service is our largest service and includes most of our children and families.

 What’s an ELCA Lutheran?